Password Best Practices and Requirements

 How do I change my password?

-Students, Faculty, and Staff can change can change their password at the FAU Account Self-Service portal and click on "Manage Your FAU Account" link.
+Students, Faculty, and Staff can change their password at the FAU Account Self-Service portal and click on "Manage Your FAU Account" link.
 Provide your FAUNet ID and current password.
 Then click "Change Your Password" link to reset your password.

 Users already logged into Microsoft Windows can use Ctrl + Alt + Del and select the "Change Password" button.